cyjuejuezi/yangcao.github.io/_pages/cv.md

 ### Benchmarking Computational Methods for Emerging Drug-Drug Interaction Prediction
 * Proposed a benchmark for drug-drug interaction prediction, to systematically evaluate model robustness against chemical space distribution shifts via controlled simulations;
 * Conducted data partitioning in real scenarios and completed the verification of DDI task distribution shifts in real scenarios.
-* **As the second author, our paper titled ‘Benchmarking Computational Methods for Emerging Drug-Drug Interaction Prediction’ has been submitted to Neurips 2025 （CCF-A Conference）**.

 Competition Awards
 ======